lechoo/toddmotto.github.com/_posts/2013-01-26-creating-an-html5-responsive-ready-contact-form-with-custom-javascript-feature-detection.md

 I prefer the first method, as it saves markup and allows more control of the elements.

-We wrap the  around the  and  tags, which allows the user to actually ‘click’ on the label text and their cursor will automatically focus on the corresponding input field.
+We wrap the &lt;label&gt; around the &lt;span&gt; and &lt;input&gt; tags, which allows the user to actually ‘click’ on the label text and their cursor will automatically focus on the corresponding input field.
 Using CSS, we can add a hover style so that when the user hovers over the text, they know they can also click it to focus the input field, as they’re not always easy to focus on.
-The  tags are added for styling purposes.
+The &lt;span&gt; tags are added for styling purposes.

 Next we can look at the HTML5 placeholder attribute, which allow us to hint more information as to what the field is about and what the user can do with it.
 Under no circumstances must you simulate the label as the placeholder, sure it’s a lot easier to do, but semantically it isn’t correct and usability is bad.
 Setting a placeholder can be done like so: